testla-project/testla-screenplay-playwright-js/README.md

 #### checkBody(response: Response, body: ResponseBodyFormat)
 Verify if the given response's body is equal to the expected body.

-#### checkHeaders(response: Response, headers: Headers)
+#### checkHeaders(response: Response, headers: {[key: string]: string | undefined })
-Verify if the given response's headers are equal to the expected headers.
+Verify if the given headers are included in the given response's headers.
+If the header has a value !== undefined, both key and value will be checked.
+If a header has a value === undefined, only the key will be checked.

 ### Available Actions (API)